LinkedIn posts, comments, and company events

 Partnership

 When a company announces a strategic partnership, product integration, or distribution deal, they are expanding their ecosystem.
 New partnerships create downstream needs for implementation, customization, and complementary tools.
-Partnership signals stay relevant for about 60 days.
+Partnership context stays relevant for about 60 days.

 How it works

-Every signal gets a score between 0 and 100.
-The score combines three factors: how significant the event is (a CEO hire scores higher than a junior role), how relevant it is to your business (department matching), and how recent it is (time decay reduces the score daily).
+Every discovered lead or company event gets a score between 0 and 100.
+The score combines three factors: how significant the moment is (a direct need scores higher than light engagement), how relevant it is to your business (role, company, and ICP matching), and how recent it is (time decay reduces the score daily).

 BandScoreWhat it means

 Hot80-100Immediate outreach opportunity.
-Strong event, relevant to your ICP, recent.
+Strong context, relevant to your ICP, recent.

 Warm60-79Priority follow-up.
-Good signal worth acting on within a few days.
+Good context worth acting on within a few days.

 Interested40-59Nurture opportunity.
-Signal present but not strong enough for immediate action.
+Context present but not strong enough for immediate action.

 Cool0-39Monitor only.
-Signal is fading or didn't score high to begin with.
+Context is fading or didn’t score high to begin with.

-Different events stay relevant for different lengths of time.
-A LinkedIn post from two weeks ago is ancient.
+Different moments stay relevant for different lengths of time.
+A LinkedIn post or comment from two weeks ago is ancient.
 A funding round from last month still matters.
-Signado adjusts scores daily based on each signal's decay period.
+Signado adjusts scores daily based on each moment’s decay period.

 Frequently asked questions